We explain how to design and build autonomous mobile robots and what elements to choose.

 – Even Lego – robot

 Soon, there will be hundreds of different types of robots around.
-They may be so different in appearance; they may use so different combination of technologies that it would be rather difficult to cover them all.
+They may be so different in appearance, they may use so different combinations of technologies that it would be rather difficult to cover them all.
 We certainly don’t aim at that here.

-We have been asked quite a few times our opinion on the different subjects of robotics – first of all, precise indoor position for industrial applications, of course, since we have been active in this area for many years – but not only.
+We have been asked quite many times about our opinion on different subjects of robotics – first of all, precise indoor position for industrial applications, of course, since we have been active in this area for many years – but not only.
 Thus, we collected some of the most typical questions and answered them on this page.

-We are covering just some areas in which we as Marvelmind Robotics operate: industrial autonomous delivery or inspection robotics, warehouse delivery, research or university robotics.
-And the purpose is to give an idea from where to start if you build your own robot or choosing between the available options.
+We are covering just very few areas in which we as Marvelmind Robotics operate: industrial autonomous delivery or inspection robotics, warehouse delivery, research or university robotics.
+And the purpose of this note is to give an idea from where to start if you build your own robot or choosing between the available options.

 Marvelmind indoor positioning system (MIPS or Marvelmind IPS) also known as Marvelmind Indoor “GPS” or Marvelmind RTLS is widely used for different types of autonomous robots, autonomous vehicles, AGVs, forklifts for various purposes: